intercultural

 In addition to similarities, there are also interesting cultural differences.
 For example, almost all cultures have stories about dragons.
 Although they differ in shape on the one hand — sometimes more serpentine, sometimes more like a giant bird or like some kind of dinosaur — they all embody an enormous (super)natural power.

-Read examples of Animal Stories from the series on the website — Animal wisdom
+Read examples of Animal Stories as well as about the programme on — Animal wisdom

 Quest for Wisdom foundation